-Commonly known as Ca d’Oro, Palazzo Santa Sofia, located just across the Rialto Square, over the Grand Canal, undoubtedly remains the most beautiful Venetian palace.
+Commonly known as Ca’ d’Oro, Palazzo Santa Sofia, located just across the Rialto Market, overlooking the Grand Canal, undoubtedly remains the most beautiful Venetian palace.

 Currently, the palace hosts the Giorgio Franchetti art gallery, and it can be visited at the same time.

 The palace was built between 1421 and 1440 for the Venetian merchant Marino Contarini.
 He closely supervised the work of several architects and sculptors, of whom we can mention the Venetians Giovanni and Bartolomeo Bon, responsible for the decorations that adorn the palace, the Milan sculptor Matteo Raverti, and Marco d’Amedeo, probably the designer of the project.

 Marino Contarini died in 1441, leaving his only son, Piero, his entire fortune.
 Piero inherited, of course, the palace, which he will leave after his death to his daughters.
 A series of misunderstandings that followed led to the loss of the palace, which came in the possession of the Contarini family, then was owned by the Marcelli family and, later, by the Loredan family.

 After the fall of Venice in 1797, Ca’ d’Oro will pass through the hands of several owners.
 Alexander Trubetzkoi, the owner of the palace in the late nineteenth century, will entrust the architect Giovanni Battista Meduna with the mission to restore it, the facade and interior of the palace being modified under his care.

 In 1894, Ca’ d’Oro is bought for a fabulous sum by Baron Giorgio Franchetti to house his huge art collection.
 Franchetti orders a new restoration, which will carefully follow the original construction lines.
 In 1916, he will make an agreement with the Italian state, exchanging the palace for the financial support he needed.